 As mentioned above, T-Mobile coverage is good in most large towns and cities, but drops away in rural areas, with large dead zones in several states.
 Compare the service map to your intended destinations, and if you’re going to be spending significant time driving or staying in places without signal, consider AT&T instead.

-“4G” speeds in central Seattle were good, with strong signal both inside and outdoors.
+“4G” speeds in Los Angeles, Seattle, Portland and elsewhere were all good, with strong signal both inside and outdoors.
 Voice calls were clear, and SMS delivery was reliable.